-- Sometimes, namely when it is known the maximum number of times a cycle might be repeated, an instruction FOR might be used to force this (max) number of cycles - In this case, when the condition to stop the cycle becomes True (i.e. the value was found), then the cycle should be interrupted and the index returned - If the condition is never met, then -1 is returned. - In the context of a function, the interruption may be achieved with instruction return, (as below) that immediately ends the function execution.
+- When it is known the maximum number of times a cycle might be repeated, an instruction FOR might be used to force up to this (max) number of cycles - In this case, when the condition to stop the cycle becomes True (i.e. the value was found), then the cycle should be interrupted and the index returned - If the condition is never met, then None is returned. - In the context of a function, the interruption is achieved with instruction return, (as below) that immediately ends the function execution.